Visit manors and gardens this Easter

 Swedes love to celebrate sweet things, and on March 25th, it’s all about the crispy golden waffles.
 Why?
 Because Vårfrudagen (Our Lady’s Day) sounds almost like Våffeldagen (Waffle Day) of course!
 Obvious, right?

 The cinnamon roll.
 Perhaps Sweden’s most common (and tastiest?) fika bread.
-Since 1920, the bun has been baked and eaten as we know it today, and on October 4 we celebrate this with Kanelbullens dag (cinnamon bun day).
-In Gothenburg, you can enjoy everything from buns with sourdough, buns with pearl sugar, buns with soft ice cream (?!) and perhaps the largest bun in the world.
-Here are five favorite buns in Gothenburg that you just cannot miss!
+Since the 1920s, the bun has been baked and eaten as we know it today, and on October 4 we celebrate this with Kanelbullens dag (cinnamon bun day).
+In Gothenburg, you can enjoy everything from buns with sourdough, buns with pearl sugar, organic buns and perhaps the largest bun in the world.
+Here are some of the best buns in Gothenburg that you just cannot miss!

 Get closer to the archipelago and the ocean